Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Spacetime geometry

-Throughout our analysis, we consider two representative values for the DM total mass and core size: $M_{DM}/M_{BH} \in \{10,100\}$ and $a_0/M_{BH} \in \{10^3,10^4\}$.
-These choices are sufficient for our purposes, as they represent both diluted and relatively compact DM halos.
-We also adopt the same cut-off radius $r_c = 2M_{BH}$ as in Ref.~\cite{Cardoso:2021wlq}.
+Throughout our analysis, we consider two representative values for both the total DM mass and the core size, each expressed relative to the BH mass: $M_{DM}/M_{BH} \in \{10,100\}$ and $a_0/M_{BH} \in \{10^3,10^4\}$.
+These choices are sufficient for our purposes, as they represent both relatively diluted and compact DM halos.
+The ratio $a_0/M_{DM}$ roughly characterizes the compactness of the DM distribution.

+Although we mentioned that a general relativistic treatment indicates $r_c = 4M_{BH}$, we instead adopt the same cut-off radius $r_c = 2M_{BH}$ as in Ref.~\cite{Cardoso:2021wlq}.
+This choice ensures that the DM effect extends into the vicinity of the BH horizon, as we aim to identify the most significant discrepancies between the two DM descriptions in the strong-field limit.

 Now we are left with the time component, in particular the shift function $\Phi(r)$.
-Following the formalism in Ref.~\cite{Fauzi:2025rcc}, the shift function for each DM case satisfies
+Following the formalism in Ref.~\cite{Fauzi:2025rcc}, the shift function for each DM case satisfies (see the \supplmat)

 In an asymptotically flat spacetime, one requires the boundary condition $\Phi(r)|_{r\to\infty}=0$.
 This implies that EC DM introduces an additional redshift factor, since the shift function shall increase towards larger $r$.
 Meanwhile, vacuum DM simply leads to $-g_{tt}=g_{rr}^{-1}$.
 Additionally, Ref.~\cite{Cardoso:2021wlq} has obtained the analytic form of the $-g_{tt}$ component for the modified Hernquist profile with $r_c = 2M_{BH}$.
 Other approximate analytical solutions for generalized DM energy density profiles of Eq.~\eqref{eq. dark matter profile} in the EC description have been obtained in Ref.~\cite{Konoplya:2022hbl}.